 Facebook at Work, if a reality, would be Facebook’s way to stay competitive in the market.
-Where Microsoft has Yammer and Salesforce uses Chatter, Facebook at Work will allow users to privately message message colleagues.
+Where Microsoft has Yammer, and Salesforce uses Chatter, Facebook at Work will allow users to message colleagues privately.
 Google Docs, Box, and Dropbox dominate the document collaboration, Facebook at Work will be a new force.
 Then there’s the obvious LinkedIn social network aspect.
-Basically, Facebook seems to want to take over the world.
+Facebook seems to want to take over the world.
 Facebook for everything.
 Facebook at Work.

 Facebook at Work and the Future

-Like we said, Facebook has its work cut out for itself if they proceed with Facebook at Work.
+As we said, Facebook has its work cut out for itself if they proceed with Facebook at Work.
 How do you differentiate yourself and gain users from the other already-successful apps and networks?
-And how is this going to integrate into a user’s personal profile, if at all?
-According to Wired, “If Facebook could be the engine running the workplace, then it would have a captive audience, which would make the platform all the more appealing to its true end users — advertisers.
+And how is this going to integrate into a user’s profile, if at all?
+According to Wired, “If Facebook could be the engine running the workplace, then it would have a captive audience, which would make the platform all the more appealing to its real end users — advertisers.